PrincetonUniversity/advanced-command-line/07_awk/README.md

 awk -v target=10 '{print target}'
 ```
 which is useful for passing bash arguments into an awk script.
 Note these
-variables are initialized during the main loop and aren't set in a BEGIN
+variables are initialized during the main loop and aren't set or available in a
-block.
+BEGIN block.

 Built-in variables are all upper case.
 The ones we will use are:
  - `FILENAME`  The current filename